-It is everything pumpkin time!
-This pumpkin hummus is savory and creamy with hints of cinnamon, cumin and garlic in a tahini chickpea pumpkin puree base.
+It is everything pumpkin recipes!
+This pumpkin hummus is savory and creamy with delicious fall spices in a chickpea and pumpkin puree base.

 - canned pumpkin puree (not canned pumpkin pie mix)

 - chickpeas (or garbanzo beans) – drained and rinsed

 - seasonings such as salt, cumin, cinnamon, (dash of) paprika